 A lot of people refer to this hobby of collecting points and miles as credit card churning, but what does that actually mean?
 People define churning differently.
 For some, it’s making butter.
 For others, churning means opening a bunch of different credit cards for the sign-up bonus.
-For the purposes of this blog, credit card churning refers to opening and closely the SAME card to get the sign-up bonus more than once.
+For the purposes of this blog, credit card churning refers to opening and closing the SAME card to get the sign-up bonus more than once.
 I hate misnomers so I was hesitant to call myself a credit card churner until I got the sign-up bonus on the same card twice.

 Unfortunately, it’s getting more and more difficult to churn credit cards thanks to rules imposed by the banks.
 This includes more recent rules like Bank of America’s 2/3/4 rule and restrictions on churning Barclaycard Arrival Plus.
 While churning credit cards is still possible, I’ve only managed to churn two cards so far: the Barclaycard Arrival Plus and Alaska Airlines card from Bank of America.
 My fiancé spent the past year or so waiting to get under 5/24 so we could get the Companion Pass again.
 As a result, he was able to churn the Southwest Rapid Rewards Plus credit card from Chase.